Drjey90/6-simple-prototyping-steps/src/css-architecture.md

 ---
+layout: "_layouts/base.njk"

+page:
   title: "CSS architecture"
   subtitle: "Speed-up developement time with a clear CSS structure"
-paragraphs: "A modern approach to speed up development time, support performance, scalability and maintainability."
+  primary_msg: "A modern approach to speed up development time, support performance, scalability and maintainability."
-layout: "_layouts/base.njk"
   description: "A modern approach to speed up development time, support performance, scalability and maintainability."

+pagesubnav:
+  pageNumber: '5'
+  previousUrlText: 'Performance'
+  previousUrl: '/performance'
+  nextUrl: '/modern-css'
+  nextUrlText: 'Modern CSS'
 ---

-<p class="dropcap" fetchpriority="high">As websites can get bigger, keeping your CSS codebase clean, scalable, maintainable, and light is critical to support performance and speed-up development time.</p>
+As websites can get bigger, keeping your CSS codebase clean, scalable, maintainable, and light is critical to support performance and speed-up development time.

-<h3>CSS can lead you to chaos</h3>
+### Problem: Bad CSS structure leads to chaos

-<p>Without a clear logic for organising your CSS, it's easy to end up with a <strong>chaotic system</strong> and <strong>heavy CSS files</strong> — with duplicated properties — that highly impact your site's performance and user experience. </p>
+Without a clear logic for organising your CSS, it's easy to end up with a **chaotic system** and **heavy CSS files** — with duplicated properties — that highly impact your site's performance and user experience.

-<p>Also, without a consistent CSS architecture, navigating through the CSS can become a nightmare for you or any other developer that needs to work on your stylesheets.</p>
+Also, without a consistent CSS architecture, navigating through the CSS can become a nightmare for you or any other developer that needs to work on your stylesheets.

-<h3>Speed up your work and performance</h3>
+### Solution: Organise your CSS files

-<p>To <strong>gain efficiency</strong> and <strong>optimise your CSS for performance</strong>, architect your CSS files in a way that embraces CSS Cascading and inheritance.</p>
+To **gain efficiency** and **optimise your CSS for performance**, architect your CSS files in a way that embraces CSS Cascading and inheritance.

-<p>Our process of writing and structuring CSS files is based on <a href="https://sass-lang.com/">SASS</a> and takes inspiration from the <a href="https://cube.fyi/">CUBE CSS Methodology</a>.</p>
+Our process of writing and structuring CSS files is based on [SASS](https://sass-lang.com/) and takes inspiration from the [CUBE CSS Methodology](https://cube.fyi/).

-<p>We use this approach to build a clean CSS codebase, by using the power of the CSS cascade algorithm and inheritance.</p>
+We use this approach to build a clean CSS codebase, by using the power of the CSS cascade algorithm and inheritance.

- <h4 class="[ subtitle ][ text-grey-color ]">Overview of our CSS files architecture</h4>
+#### Overview of our CSS files architecture

  <pre class="code-block"><code>Sass/

 1. base/
         _mixins.scss